-US Foreign Service & diplomats; Good Neighbor Policy; recall of ambassador from Germany
+US Foreign Service and diplomats; Good Neighbor Policy; recall of ambassador from Germany

 - Film Title